-Shockingly, it is estimated there are 44,000 Australians under 25#, who, like Zoe, are homeless with nowhere safe to sleep.
+Shockingly, it is estimated that there are 43,552 Australians under 25 who, like Zoe, are homeless and have nowhere safe to sleep.1

 Like many young people in her situation, Zoe's homelessness left her feeling desperate and overwhelmed by a feeling of terrible hopelessness.
 She eventually became so depressed that taking her own life seemed her only option.
 After months of living on the streets without hope, Zoe attempted suicide.

 Homelessness broke me.
 Despite everything I had been through and survived, it was being homeless that got me in the end.

 Being referred to Mission Australia by her hospital's mental health team was Zoe's first step to overcoming the trauma she had suffered for so many years.